 Jessica Lasky-Su, D.Sc.
 (Brigham and Women’s Hospital), Rachel Kelly, Ph.D.
 (Brigham and Women’s Hospital)

 Combining in vivo trans-skull imaging of neonatal brain activity with computational approaches to elucidate early abnormalities of brain activity in a mouse model of autism

 Jonathan Sebat, Ph.D.
 (University of California, San Diego)

 Gene Yeo, Ph.D., MBA (University of California, San Diego)

-Inhibition of UBAP2L as a treatment of fragile X syndrome
+Inhibition of an RNA-binding protein as a treatment for fragile X syndrome

 Xiaochang Zhang, Ph.D.
 (University of Chicago)